status-im/wiki.status.im/docs/contributing/development/building-status.md

 - `bug/` for fixing bugs
 - `tests/` for unit/UI tests
 - `experiment/` for non-features
-- `wip/` for longer lived branches
+- `wip/` for longer-lived branches
 - `junk/` for irrelevant/soon-to-be-deleted branches

 ### Pull Requests